Policy Mirror Descent with Lookahead: Introduction

 In this work, we propose to cross-fertilize the PMD class of algorithms with multi-step greedy policy improvement to obtain a novel class of PMD algorithms enjoying the benefits of lookahead.
 Our contributions are as follows: \begin{itemize}[left=0in]

 \item We propose a novel class of algorithms called $h$-PMD enhancing PMD with multi-step greedy policy updates where~$h$ is the depth of the lookahead.
-This class collapses to standard PMD when~$h=1\,.$ When the step size parameter goes to infinity, we recover the PI algorithm with multiple-step greedy policy improvement previously analyzed in \citet{efroni-et-al18beyond}.
+This class collapses to standard PMD when~$h=1\,.$ When the stepsize parameter goes to infinity, we recover the PI algorithm with multiple-step greedy policy improvement previously analyzed in \citep{efroni-et-al18beyond}.
 When solving a Markov Decision Process problem with $h$-PMD, we show that the value suboptimality gap converges to zero geometrically with a contraction factor of~$\gamma^h$.
-This rate is faster than the standard convergence rate of PI and the similar rate for PMD which was recently established in \citet{johnson-et-al23optimal-pmd} for~$h \geq 2$.
+This rate is faster than the standard convergence rate of PI and the similar rate for PMD which was recently established in \citep{johnson-et-al23optimal-pmd} for~$h \geq 2$.
 This rate improvement requires the computation of a $h$-step lookahead value function at each iteration which can be performed using planning methods such as tree-search.
 These results for exact $h$-PMD are exposed in Sec.~\ref{sec:exact-h-pmd}, when value functions can be evaluated exactly.

 \item We examine the inexact setting where the $h$-step action value functions are not available.
 In this setting, we propose a Monte Carlo sample-based procedure to estimate the unknown $h$-step lookahead action-value function at each state-action pair.
 We provide a sample complexity for this Monte Carlo procedure, improving over standard PMD thanks to the use of lookahead.
 Larger lookahead depth translates into a better sample complexity and a faster suboptimality gap convergence rate.
 However, this improvement comes at a more intensive computational effort to perform the lookahead steps.
 Sec.~\ref{sec:inexact-h-pmd} discusses this inexact setting and the aforementioned tradeoff.